sdBrinkmann/TrendDecomposition.jl/docs/src/man/exponential.md

 	y_t = l_t + S_t + u_t,
 ```
 where ``l`` denotes the level or trend component and ``S`` the seaonal component, the
-latter component is only included in the Holt-Winters method.
+latter component is only included in the Holt-Winters method.[^Winters60]

+[^Winters60]:
+	> Winters, P.R.
+(1960).
+Forecasting sales by exponentially weighted moving averages.
+Management Science 6: 324-42

 The residual or noise term ``u_t`` is implicitly assumed and the parameters of the
 models down below are estimated by minimizing the squared residual terms, ``\^u_t = y_t - \^y_t``,